Zum Inhalt springen

 2. select the correct color temperature

 The color temperature of the light plays a decisive role in how a work of art is perceived.
-Warm light colors (2700K-3000K) are particularly suitable for paintings with warm tones, while cooler light (3500K-4500K) sets the scene perfectly for modern works of art or photographs with cool colors.
+Warm light colors (2700K-3000K) are particularly suitable for paintings with warm tones, while cooler light (3500K-4500K) sets the scene for modern works of art or photographs with cool colors.
 It is advisable to choose luminaires where the color temperature can be adjusted so that the optimum light color can be set depending on the artwork.

 Some of the wall lights from BuynBlue offer this function so that you can respond flexibly to the requirements of your artwork.